andylin-hao/AOSP_Docker_Build/README.md

 # AOSP_Docker_Build
 This is a Dockerfile for the build environment of AOSP and Android-x86.
 You can directly pull the docker image from docker hub via the [image here](https://hub.docker.com/repository/docker/yoda117/aosp_build/).
-The Dockerfile is a modified version from [AOSP Docker](https://android.googlesource.com/platform/build/+/master/tools/docker) with more up-to-date OS and dependencies, as well as adaptations for Android-x86 building.
+The Dockerfile is a modified version from [AOSP Docker](https://android.googlesource.com/platform/build/+/master/tools/docker) with a more up-to-date OS version and dependencies, as well as adaptations for Android-x86 building.

 You can build the Dockerfile exactly the same as AOSP Docker using the following commands: